regal/regal/docs/overview/events.md

 ];
 ```

-For even more fun, we can use **string templating** to let the event's name reflect its unique arguments!
+For even more fun, we can use **string templating** to let the event's name reflect its unique arguments.

 ```ts
 const greet = (name: string) =>